 Registration for your U of M course is separate from registration for your high school course.
 Your teacher will tell you when to register for the U of M section of your class and provide access to the information you need.

-Use the CIS registration form to request registration by providing demographic data about yourself and information identifying the U of M course(s) for which you wish to register.
+Use the CIS registration form (open later this summer) to request registration by providing demographic data about yourself and information identifying the U of M course(s) for which you wish to register.
 After submitting this form, your teacher will verify that your request has been processed when your name appears on the official U of M class roster.

 Cancelling a Class/Withdrawing